VPAC/superlinux/supercomputingwithlinux.md

 exit
 ```

-**Arrays**
+**Bash Arrays**

-An array can be thought of as a extended variable which contains multiple values of multiple types.
+An bash array (not to be confused with a job array) can be thought of as a extended variable which contains multiple values of multiple types.
 An array takes the form of `name[index]=value`, where 'name' is the name of the array, 'index' refers to the array index value, an expression or value which resolves to an integer from 0 and greater, and 'value' equals the assignment.
 Use of arrays is good coding practise, as it can be used to group associated variables together into a set, rather than having them scattered throughout the script.

 A very simple example would be a list of nodes in a cluster's partion, all of which in this example would be of the same string type.
 The elements of an array can be specified individually, but it is easier to state them using the `declare` statement; the `-a` option specifies an indexed array and `-A` for an associative array.
 The entire array can be specified with `@` or `*`, and the length of an array name with the special parameter `$#`; without an index it represents the first element of the array.